pycontribs/django-alexa/README.rst

 .. code-block:: python

     >>> python manage.py alexa_utterances
-    AMAZON.HelpIntent this is my custom help utterance GetHoroscope what is the horoscope for {sign}
+    HelpIntent this is my custom help utterance GetHoroscope what is the horoscope for {sign}
     GetHoroscope what will the horoscope for {sign} be on {date}
     GetHoroscope get me my horoscope